jlegatheaux/RC2020-assignments/assignment-0/README.md

 See the output log.
 You must interpret and analyze what is there ...

-Ok, now you concluded the STEP 2 for the Assignment 0.
-Is time to take a break amd then you go for the last STEP 3
+:+1: Ok, now you concluded the STEP 2 for the Assignment 0.
+Is time to take a break amd then you go for the last STEP 3 ! :smiley:

 ## STEP 3) More About Programming Nodes in CNSS